How to Measure Company Culture: Metrics, Tools, and Tips to Quantify Your Initiatives

 4. Exit interviews

-A resigning employee is a great way to get honest feedback because they’re more likely to be honest about the culture in your company than current employees.
+Employees leaving for new opportunities are great resources to get honest feedback because they’re more likely to be honest about the culture in your company than current employees may be.

 By designing your exit interviews to include analytical questions about company culture, they can help you understand where your culture might be lacking and what steps you need to take to improve.

 Another method that you can use to measure company culture with decent accuracy is to measure the positive and negative behaviors through a behavioral observation scale.